Ummarkhan/api/README.md

 install requirements.txt using command pip install -r requirements.txt run project on vs code using command flask run
 note:
-mke sure to replace  your_username, your_password, and your_database_name with your MySQL credentials.
+make sure to replace  your_username, your_password, and your_database_name with your MySQL credentials.